 Category B – Those moving to France after 1 January 2021 AND joining a qualifying member of family who is already living in France (under Category A) AND who is considered an immediate* family member – afforded residency rights under the Withdrawal Agreement.

 Category C – Those moving to France after 1 January 2021 NOT afforded residency rights under the Withdrawal Agreement.

 This article relates to those who were already living lawfully in France by 31 December 2020 – Category A above.

-For those immediate* family members (those in Category B) joining a Category A family member after that date, please see this article.
-LINK
+For those immediate* family members (those in Category B) joining a Category A family member after that date, please see this article - Joining a Family Member

 For those in Category C, it is still possible to move to France even if you are not covered by the WA, for more information please read our Bitesize guide - Moving to France after 1 January 2021